 There are plenty of raw processing applications on the market, but few that have image management as well.
 Capture One Pro is a professional RAW converter offering ultimate image quality over the competition with accurate colors and incredible detail.
 There is support for more than 400 cameras (including medium-format) right out of the box.
 It offers a powerful tethered capture feature that is leaps and bounds beyond Adobe, powerful digital asset management, extensive adjustment tools, and a flexible workflow.

 Capture One not only has both a powerful image processor and robust image management, it does implement them in spades.
 Photographers in drones praise Capture One for making their images look sharper, cleaner, and not as flat as they do in Lightroom.
 It has been said many times that if you care about color and getting the most out of your images you should give Capture One a try.
+They offer a 30-day free trial here.

 In just a short time Affinity Photo has moved up the ranks and become one of the most competent photoshop alternatives.
 The parent company, Serif, has been known for their budget-priced image and vector programs for the last couple of decades, on of which is the now-defunct PhotoPlus X8.
 Affinity did something that previous products did not: offered a professional grade product for a budget price.